th0rn0/lanops-manager/README.md

-# LanOps Lan Manager
+# Eventula Event Manager - ECO System

-The Lan Manager is a fully featured White labeled Event Management system.
+The Eventula Event Manager / ECO System is a fully featured White labeled Event Management system.
 The only prerequisite is `docker and/or docker-compose`.
 Everything is self contained.
 The purpose of this application is to unify Event Management (Venue, attendees, seating), Ticket Sales, Tournament Management, Shop Management and Credit Management.

 https://lanops.co.uk